 Step 3: Prioritize, prioritize, prioritize!

 Equally dividing your monthly savings among all of your goals may seem like the easiest method, but it’s probably not the best idea.
 Just how you prioritize your schedule every day, you should prioritize which goals need to be met first.
 That doesn't mean you should wait to save for all of your goals — it just means that you should allocate more of your savings towards those that are more important.

 How do you do that?
 Look at your savings goals and choose your top three — one in the near future, one later on down the road, and one long-term — and start setting money aside for them.
 The buckets tool in our Savings Account can divvy up your savings into various categories, keeping you organized without the hassle of multiple savings accounts.
 While you might have more goals than this, sticking to just a couple with varying timelines makes it easier to keep track and accomplish.

 Step 4: Be savvy where you stash it

 Based on what you’re saving for, you may want to utilize different types of accounts.
-Consider the interest rates, risk, and liquidity before depositing your funds.
-For your short-term savings goals and your emergency fund, keeping your money in an account where it’s easily accessible (like our Online Savings Account) and protected by the FDIC is typically best.
-But if you are saving for something more long-term, like college or retirement, it can be wise to keep it in an account that offers tax incentives, like a 401(k), Individual Retirement Account (or IRA), or 529 plan, because they allow your money to grow tax-free until you withdraw it.
+Consider the interest rates, risk and liquidity before depositing your funds.
+For your short-term savings goals and your emergency fund, keeping your money in an account where it’s easily accessible (like our Savings Account) and insured by the FDIC is typically best.
+But if you are saving for something more long-term, like college or retirement, it may be a good alternative to keep it in an account that offers tax incentives, like a 401(k), Individual Retirement Account (or IRA), or 529 plan, because they allow your money to grow tax-free until you withdraw it.